 If you’re ready to get down to the business end of your stick blender, let’s go!

 This is my favorite soap recipe for a soft and nourishing bar with a light lather.
 The recipe below makes a two-pound batch, which is a good batch size for a beginner or when trying out a recipe, though I find a four-pound batch size is easier to work with when doing the cook.
 To make a four-pound batch, just double the recipe.
 (Likewise, if you prefer a one-pound test batch, cut it in half.)
+Be sure your crock pot is large enough for the size batch you’re making!
 Choose your own additives, fragrance, and coloring to make a unique soap.

 If you want to use a different recipe, go ahead.
 You can use any soap recipe to make hot process soap.
 I’m providing this one here because I like it.
 You can find many recipes with exotic (and sometimes expensive and special order) fats and oils.
 I’m a farmer.
 I prefer easy-to-find, inexpensive, grocery store fats/oils that create a soft and cleansing bar.